A guide to using SETTE

 Obtaining configuration input files

 Many of the reference configurations require domain files, initial conditions and surface forcing fields.
 The exceptions are the GYRE_PISCES configurations and the simpler, test-cases.
 It is possible to limit SETTE to a subset of tests to avoid the need for downloading data files but far less of the code will be covered by the tests in this case.
-All the required files are available from the SETTE inputs site and there is an option to select a LITE set of inputs which reduces the volume by compromising on the duration of forcing data sets and the number of significant digits used.
-NEMO developers will test releases with the standard set of inputs but the LITE set is suitable for quick deployment and tests will still be capable of highlighting issues with restartability or reproducibility.
-Just be aware that answers will vary between tests using the standard set and the LITE set and ensure consistent inputs have been used when comparing different sets of test results.
+All the required files are available from the SETTE inputs site .

 The entire set of inputs can be downloaded using the ./sette_fetch_inputs.sh script which uses wget to retrieve the files and populate the FORCING_DIR directory.
-This script accepts a -l argument which forces the retrieval of the LITE alternatives.
 I.e.:

 sette_fetch_inputs.sh -h